datacommonsorg/docsite/assets/images/dc/output.md

----
-layout: default
-title: Key concepts
-nav_order: 10
----

-{: .no_toc}
-# Key concepts

-* TOC
-{:toc}

 Whether you're just exploring the data on [datacommons.org](http://datacommons.org), using the programmatic APIs, or contributing data, it's helpful to have a basic understanding of some of the key concepts in Data Commons.
 Use the following guidance:

-- If you are only using Data Commons interactive tools, Google Sheets, CSV download, or BigQuery, you should at least be familiar with [entities](#entity) and [statistical variables](#statistical-variable).
-You may wish to just skip directly to those sections.
+If you are using Data Commons interactive tools, Google Sheets, CVS download, or BigQuery, you should at least be familiar with [entities](?tab=t.0#heading=h.4cyjf58uzeqk) and [statistical variables](?tab=t.0#heading=h.1sdi6c1vl8e9).

-- If you plan to use the programmatic APIs, contribute data, or run your own Data Commons, you should read this entire page.
+If you plan to use the programmatic APIs, contribute data, or run your own Data Commons, you should read this entire page.

-## Schema
+## Schema [note: maybe don't include this here, but instead in the data import overview docs to follow]

 To allow data from hundreds of organizations around the world, in a myriad of models and formats to be interoperable and queryable in a unified way, Data Commons needs to have a common way of understanding and representing this data.
-To do so, it applies a schema, or vocabulary to all its data, that is largely derived from earlier schemes developed for semantic understanding of web pages – most notably, the data models and schemas of [Schema.org](http://Schema.org) (which were in turn based on earlier schemes such as Microformats and Resource Description Framework (RDF)).
+To do so, it applies a schema, or vocabulary to all its data, that is largely derived from earlier schemes developed for semantic understanding of web pages – most notably, the data models and schemas of [Schema.org](Schema.org) (which were in turn based on earlier schemes such as Microformats, Resource Description Framework (RDF)).

 The Data Commons schema is in fact a superset of [Schema.org schemas](https://schema.org/docs/schemas.html), with a particular emphasis on time series and statistical data.
 Every data set must have an associated schema, written in [Meta Content Format](https://en.wikipedia.org/wiki/Meta_Content_Framework) (MCF) language, that maps the provider's data to existing concepts in the Data Commons.